jamset/process-load-manager/README.md

 relevant exception, that have to be handled in process and lead to the conclusion of a script, allowing to send script's results somewhere if needed or just to make immediate termination.
 In default mode to make termination Pm just sends SIGTERM

-- You can choose size of MemFree and CPU usage limit, and it will balance processes numbers in this limits.
+- You can choose size of MemFree and CPU usage limit, and it will balance processes number in this limits

-Note: For correct tasks execution is needed module that will handle task, that wasn't complete correctly because of force termination.
+Note: For correct tasks execution is needed module that will handle tasks, that were not complete correctly because of force termination.

 ##Schema